 I love the aromatic cherry blossom and jasmine aromatics.

 I’ve found the wine a treat with any crustaceans but pan-fried vineyard snails, garlic and butter with nettles is my favourite match.

 More than a lifetime’s work, an ambitious project for my children to grow old with.
 Ultimately a blend of Picolit, Mendoza clone Chardonnay and Ribolla Giallo blended with Picolit seedlings which have been crossed with Chardonnay and Ribolla.
 There’s also a little Pinot Bianco, Pinot Grigio and Friulano to add to this fruit salad.

-Hand picked fruit is crushed and fermented on skins without inoculation prior to maceration on skins for about a month after fermentation is complete.
-Sulphur is added at the conclusion of primary ferment to prohibit malolactic fermentation and preserve Granny Smith acidity.
-The wine is drained to old barriques for aging on lees.
-The dry grown fruit has extraordinary concentration of flavour which balances the tannin derived from the skins.
+Hand-picked fruit is crushed and fermented on skins without inoculation before maceration for about a month after fermentation is complete.
+Sulphur is added after the primary ferment to prohibit malolactic fermentation and preserve Granny Smith acidity.
+The wine is drained to old barriques for ageing on lees.
+The dry grown fruit has an extraordinary concentration of flavour which balances the tannin derived from the skins.
 The wine is bottled in Spring without fining or filtration.